EdisonLeeeee/SGC_tf2.0/README.md

 + citeeseer
 + pubmed

-Please note that the dataset partition is rather **different** (10% for train, 10% for validation and 80% for test), here we only considering the **largest connected component (LCC)** of the graph for each dataset.
+Please note that the dataset partition is rather **different** (10% for train, 10% for validation and 80% for test).